humaf/MakeupGuide/README.md

 * Implementing loaders as I was using them for the first time had to dig in a lot in documentation to make it work.

-* Making content providers work with android oreo.I had to see  similar problem on stack overflow to overcome it.
+* Making content providers work with android oreo.I had to see  similar problem on stack overflow and lot of searching on the internet to overcome it.

 ## Android Developer Nanodegree